mikieyx/4Mail/readme.md

 - Navigate to the 4Mail website.
 - To log in, click on the "Log In" button and enter your login credentials (username and password).
 - If successful, the system will redirect you to your account page.
-- To log out, click on the "Log Out" button in your account/your profile in the corner of the webpage.
+- To log out, click on the "Log Out" button in your account (in the navbar of the webpage).
 - The system will log you out and redirect you to the login page or 4Mail's homepage.

 7. Send A Chat Message: